Stage 2 - KaryanwayAn (Implementation) Prize

 HOW TO APPLY?

-Karyanwayan Prize will launch in December 2016 – watch this space for more info of how to apply!
+Karyanwayan Prize was launched in December 2016 – watch this space for more info of how to apply!

 It is possible to apply for the Karyanwayan Prize even if you did not take part in the Protsahan Prize.
 You will need to complete the application process for the Karyanwayan Prize.
 Please read the Eligibility Criteria, Judging Criteria and Terms and Conditions carefully.